 User Permission Management - Never lose control of your workshop attendees

-When you do an online workshop using zoom or MS teams, you have the option to mute people.
+When you do an online workshop using a video conference solution like Zoom, Webex, Microsoft Teams, Jitis, etc..., you have the option to mute people.
 In Collaboard you can't mute someone, but you can remove editor permissions if needed.

 In case you are facilitating a workshop with a facilitator team, you can have multiple facilitators on one board.
 In Collaboard are the following user roles and permissions present.